Skater901/warcraft3-notification-bot/README.md

 ## Configuration

-Configuration for the main application consists of three parts; database configuration, games notification configuration, and logging configuration.
+Configuration for the main application consists of four parts; application configuration, database configuration, games provider configuration, and logging configuration.

 Additionally, all used modules will require configuration to be specified as well.
 Read the documentation for the modules to see what configuration they require.

+### Application Configuration

+Application configuration consists of one property:

+- `application.refreshInterval` is how often (in milliseconds) the various game sources will be polled to retrieve the list of hosted games.
+This value defaults to `10_000` if not specified in the config Properties file.

 ### Database Configuration